brendandawes/PlasticPlayer/README.md

 Plastic Player consults a JSON file to match NFC tags with Spotify albums URIs.
 An example JSON schema is included in this repo.
 I use Airtable to easily manage and serve this file but you can use whatever you want as long as it's web accessible.

 Construct your JSON file using the tag IDs and the corresponding Spotify URIs.

+Once you have this JSON file done and existing on the web, and that location is in the PATH variable as detailed above, then when you place the relevant NFC tag into the Plastic Player it should talk to the Musicbox and play!